sean-garwood/top_odinbook/README.md

 ### Specifications

 Keep the following requirements in mind.
 We’ll cover specific steps to get started below this list:

+#### done

 1. Use PostgreSQL for your database from the beginning (not SQLite3), that way your deployment will go much more smoothly.
 1. Users must sign in to see anything except the sign in page.